-This topic describes how to enable and access the workflow UI by creating an Ingress.
-By using the workflow UI, you can view the status of all workflows, and the container logs of each step of a workflow by using the web-based workflow UI.
+This topic describes how to enable and access the web-based workflow UI by creating an Ingress.
+You can view the status of all workflows and the container logs for each step of a workflow by using the web-based workflow UI.

 New password: <workflow> New password: Re-type new password: Adding password for user workflow

-- Run the following command to create a Secret that is used to store the auth file in the target Kubernetes cluster.
+- Run the following command to create a Secret and store the encrypted file in the ACK

 kubectl create secret generic workflow-basic-auth --from-file=auth -n argo

-- Create the file ingress yaml, and then copy the following code to the file:
+- Create an ingress yaml file, copy the following content to the file, and then run the

 apiVersion: extensions/v1beta1 kind: Ingress metadata: name: workflow-ingress namespace: argo annotations: # type of authentication nginx.ingress.kubernetes.io/auth-type: basic # name of the secret that contains the user/password definitions nginx.ingress.kubernetes.io/auth-secret: workflow-basic-auth # message to display with an appropriate context why the authentication is required nginx.ingress.kubernetes.io/auth-realm: 'Authentication Required - workflow' spec: rules: - host: workflow.<yourTestHost> http: paths: - path: / backend: serviceName: argo-ui servicePort: 80Note In the preceding code block, the value of

-- In your browser, enter workflow.<yourTestHost> into the address bar, and then provide the required password to view the page of workflow UI.
+- Open your browser, enter workflow.<yourTestHost> into the address bar, and then provide the required password to view the web-based

 workflow UI.You can view the status of the workflow based on your business requirements.